-- After pains, or cramping, are normal.
+- After-pains, or cramping, are normal.
 This cramping means that the uterus is contracting to return to its non-pregnant size.
-The uterus takes 5-6 weeks to return to its non-pregnant size.
+The uterus takes five to six weeks to return to its non-pregnant size.

-- Usually lasts about 10 days to 4 weeks.
+- Usually lasts about ten days to four weeks.
 The color will change from bright red to brownish to tan and will become less in amount and finally disappear.

-- Menstruation: your period will resume in approximately 6-8 weeks, unless breastfeeding.
+- Menstruation: your period will resume in approximately six to eight weeks, unless breastfeeding.

 Care of Episiotomy

-- Sitz Bath: sitting in a tub of warm water for 15 minutes, 2-3 times per day, will help relieve the discomfort.
+- Sitz Bath: sitting in a tub of warm water for 15 minutes, two to three times per day, will help relieve the discomfort.